RenderKit/embree/doc/src/compilation.md

 Linux DPC++ Compilation
 -----------------------

-The Embree SYCL compilation under Linux has been tested with the following DPC++ compilers:
+To compile Embree using SYCL one has to use Intel's DPC++ compiler, other SYCL compilers are not supported.
+The Embree SYCL compilation under Linux has been tested with the following compilers:

   - [oneAPI DPC++ compiler 2022-09-14](https://github.com/intel/llvm/releases/download/sycl-nightly%2F20220914/dpcpp-compiler.tar.gz)